-"Dad seems rather pleased by it all," Armande continued.
-"The Smiths are a well-respected pureblood family, and of course he always wanted Lexy to marry an Englishman."
+"Dad seems rather pleased by it all," Armand continued.
+"The Smiths are a well-respected pureblood family and, of course, he always wanted Lexy to marry an Englishman."

-"She wasn't very happy at first, but once she got the letter from Lexy explaining everything she settled down."
+"She wasn't very happy that they chose to have a secret marriage, but she settled down once she got the letter from Lexy explaining everything."

 The room erupted with cheers and congratulations, though Lucius refused to demean himself by acting so exuberantly.
 Draco was a bit too stunned to do anything, and only started functioning properly again when his cousin gave him a jolly slap on the back.

-"Of course," laughed Narcissa.
-"Come.
-They're all waiting for you."
+"Of course," Narcissa said with a laugh.
+"Come, they're all waiting for you."

-Draco sucked in a deep breath and followed his mother into the bedroom.
-Molly, Fleur and Desiree were all talking in delighted voices, the healer and his helper writing something down on their clipboards, but Draco ignored all of this; his eyes instantly going towards the bed where his exhausted but satisfied wife lay with a small bundle cradled in her arms.
+Draco sucked in a breath and followed his mother into the bedroom.
+Molly, Fleur and Desiree were all talking in delighted voices; the healer and his helper were writing something down on their clipboards, but Draco ignored them all.
+Instead, his gaze went straight to the bed where his exhausted but satisfied wife lay with a small bundle cradled in her arms.

-Ginny smiled up at him, tears of joy clinging to her lashes.
+Ginny smiled up at him with tears clinging to her eyelashes.
 "We have a son, Draco.
 You're now a father."

-"A father," Draco repeated, still trying to get used to the foreign thought.
+"A father," he repeated, still trying to get used to the foreign thought.

 Every time he thought the words a swell of happiness would balloon inside him.
 This was his son; this tiny, helpless baby resting in his arms was his son.
-If there really were such things as miracles in this world, surely this creation of life, this newborn baby was just such a miracle.
+If there really were such things as miracles, surely this creation of life, this newborn baby, was just such a miracle.

-"He's amazing," said Draco in awe, turning his gaze back to the newborn baby.
+"He's amazing," Draco said in awe, turning his gaze back to the newborn.

-It was so tiny, with a little red face and a rather screwed up expression, but this was to be expected.
-Still, for all that it followed the usual norms of newborn babies, there was no denying the love Draco already felt for the baby boy.
-It was a part of him, just as much as it was a part of his wife.
+The baby was so tiny, with a little red face and a rather screwed up expression, but this was to be expected.
+Still, for all that their son followed the usual norms of newborns, there was no denying the love Draco already felt for the baby.
+This child was a part of him, just as much as the child was a part of his wife.

-"You two look good together," remarked Narcissa, watching the whole scene with an appreciative smile.
+"You two look good together," Narcissa remarked, watching the whole scene with an appreciative smile.

-"Wait, where's Lucius?" demanded Ginny, peering around the room for her father-in-law.
+"Wait, where's Lucius?"
+Ginny demanded, peering around the room for her father-in-law.

-"Right here," said Lucius, breaking a path through the crowd hovering at the door as he was wheeled into the room by his nephew.
+"Right here," Lucius said, breaking a path through the crowd hovering at the door as he was wheeled into the room by his nephew.

-"My little one," murmured Lucius, echoing the sentiment from a time long past.
-His eyes flicked towards his daughter-in-law.
+"My little one," Lucius murmured, echoing the sentiment from a time long past.
+His eyes flickered towards his daughter-in-law.
 "Do you have a name for him?"

-"I did have one—if you don't mind that is," replied Ginny.
+"I did have one—if you don't mind that is," Ginny replied.

 "And what is that."